zenkay/personal-blog/php/wp-content/plugins/simple-share-buttons-adder/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 3.3 =
+* You can now make your own custom-coloured share icons here for free - http://make.simplesharebuttons.com/ !!
+* Many apologies for the lack of support recently, I shall try to get better!

 = 3.2 =
 * Tweet text reordered to read: Page Title, Custom Twitter Text, URL